 This is not the libertarian view.
-LFW is instead the position that the freedom necessary for moral responsibility is incompatible with determinism.
+LFW is instead the position that the freedom we possess that is necessary for moral responsibility is incompatible with determinism.
 Molinists aren’t using a peculiar definition here either.
 Just consider the definition given by the atheist philosopher Mark Balaguer.
 He writes,

 Also, it’s striking that CARM doesn’t provide any sources revealing where they derive this notion that their definition of LFW is how Molinists (or philosophers, in general) typically understand the concept.
 This, taken in conjunction with the previous facts suggest that CARM’s definition of LFW is purely idiosyncratic.

 Thus, if on one hand, we accept the point that CARM is providing a definition LFW, then, as I have argued, this definition will simply count as misrepresentation.
-But, if on the other hand we accept the idea that CARM is presenting what they think to be an entailment or implication of LFW, then CARM’s explanation will still be misrepresentative, but only this time by them confusing a concept with an alleged entailment or implication.
+But, if on the other hand we accept the idea that CARM is presenting what they think to be an entailment or implication of LFW, then CARM’s explanation will still be misrepresentative, but only this time by them confusing a view with its alleged entailment or implication.7